The House of Representatives is closed. Learn more

 From 1978, Elizabeth ‘Lizzie’ Scott worked from a small room in the southwest wing of the building as the onsite hairdresser.
 She worked in the building until its closure in 1988 and then transferred to Australian Parliament House.

-See the barber’s chair in Furnished.
+See the barber's chair in our Furnished exhibition.

 This black and white photograph depicts hairdresser Lizzie Scott, arranging Speaker Joan Child’s hair.
 Joan is sitting in the barber’s chair and is covered with a dark cape while Lizzie stands to her left wearing a white shirt and jeans and holding a black comb.

 Speaker Joan Child and Lizzie Scott in the salon in Old Parliament House, September 1985.
-Credit: Photograph courtesy of Elizabeth Scott, Museum of Australian Democracy Collection
+Photograph courtesy of Elizabeth Scott, Museum of Australian Democracy Collection

 This colour photograph depicts the inside of Lizzie Scott’s salon.
 Gary Nehl MP sits in the barber’s chair with Lizzie standing directly behind him.
 They are reflected in a circular mirror which is mounted on the wall.
 Under the mirror, there is a counter which is littered with pot plants, hair spray, tissues, scissors, spray bottles, creams, postcards and an ashtray.
 Surrounding the mirror, are photographs of people in colour and black and white.

 Lizzie Scott and Gary Nehl MP in the hairdressing salon in Old Parliament House, 1988.
-Credit: Photograph courtesy of Elizabeth Scott, Museum of Australian Democracy Collection
+Photograph courtesy of Elizabeth Scott, Museum of Australian Democracy Collection

-Who sat in this chair?
+Who sat in this barber's chair?

-Scott remembered her clients fondly, particularly Joan Child, the first woman Speaker of the House of Representatives, describing Joan as ‘wonderful’.
+Politicians and staff were clients of the barber and the hairdresser.
+Lizzie Scott recalls several famous clients, including Flo Bjelke-Petersen, Kathy Martin, Margaret Guilfoyle and John Howard.
+Scott remembered her clients fondly, particularly Joan Child, the first woman Speaker of the House of Representatives, describing Joan as 'wonderful'.
 Scott was paid directly for her services and did not take clients from outside the Parliament.